arcus/education_modules/sql_intermediate/sql_intermediate.md

 ### Quiz: CASE, LIKE, and REGEXP_LIKE

 In this quiz, we have some scenarios for you to consider as a researcher.
-If you create the correct SQL query, you'll get the corresponding quiz answer easily!
+If you create the correct SQL query, you'll get the corresponding quiz answer (which appears below the code box) easily!
 There is one question each for `CASE`, `LIKE`, and `REGEXP_LIKE`.

 You're studying attitudes about smoking and will issue a survey in phases.
 Phase 1 will go out to residents of Plymouth County, Phase 2 will go out to residents of Essex County and Phase 3 will go out to Barnstable County.
 Finish the following query such that you get the patient name, county, and a new column called `phase`.
+Then scroll down to answer a simple question.
+Stuck?
+No worries -- scroll ahead to where the question appears, and if you click the "check mark" button after the question, you'll see the code that we used to answer the question.

 ```sql
 SELECT